-January is a good time to prioritize plans for the future.
+With 2023 being just around the corner, it’s a good time to prioritize plans for the future.

 - Categorize.
-If you’re a bit confused with where to start, you can begin with creating buyer personas.
-It’s a common marketing tool that helps businesses better understand their customers.
+If you’re a bit confused about where to start and who your clients are, you can begin by creating buyer personas.
+It’s a common marketing tool that helps businesses better understand their clients.

 But before investing in a new tool, you might want to consider the following steps:

 - Audit your processes.
 Do you know what’s working and what’s not?
 Why do you even need a digital solution?
 38% of small business owners are investing in technology to improve their internal processes and workflows.
 It’s important to understand what process you want to improve, why you need this improvement, and what results you want to achieve.
 The technology that fits your business doesn’t have to be a complex AI-driven system that everyone is talking about.
 Sometimes a simple solution is enough.